FAQAnswers to all of your questions in one place.

 Torn Ticket II is Tufts’ only student-run musical theatre group.
 We put on musicals every semester.

-3Ps (short for Pen, Paint,and Pretzels) is the umbrella group under which TTII and many of the other theatre groups operate.
+3Ps (short for Pen, Paint,and Pretzels) is also a student-run group.
 They produce mostly straight plays, usually a minor and a major each semester.

-There are also numerous other theatre groups under the 3Ps umbrella, including improv, comedy, children’s theatre, film, and more.
+There are also numerous other theatre groups at Tufts University, including improv, comedy, children’s theatre, film, and more.

 Not to mention there’s the department itself, which puts on predominantly straight plays, with the occasional musical.